 You are welcome to stop by during those times with no appointment needed.
-If those times don't work, feel free to send me an e-mail with some times you're free, and I'll let you know what other times I could meet with you.
+If those times don't work, please send me an e-mail with some times you're free, and I'll let you know what other times I could meet with you.

 the course this